jaeheonshim/vibenet/README.md

 VibeNet is a lightweight Python package and CLI that predicts musical emotions and attributes (valence, energy, danceability, acousticness, etc.) directly from raw audio.
 It utilizes a distilled EfficientNet student model trained with teacher-student distillation on the [Free Music Archive (FMA) dataset](https://github.com/mdeff/fma).

+## Quick Links

+There are a few different ways to use VibeNet depending on your intended use case.

+- [Beets plugin](#beets-plugin) - By far the best option for using VibeNet to tag and classify your personal music collection
+- MusicBrainz Picard - Coming soon!
+- [Python package]() - Best if you want to build on top VibeNet or you need the maximum flexibility
+- [Command line (CLI)]() - Best for one-off labeling tasks.
+I wouldn't use the CLI to label and manage your entire library

 ## What attributes are predicted?

 VibeNet predicts 7 continuous attributes for each audio track: **acousticness**, **danceability**, **energy**, **instrumentalness**, **liveness**, **speechiness**, and **valence**.